yandex-cloud/terraform-provider-yandex/templates/mdb_kafka_cluster/d_mdb_kafka_cluster.md

 * `security_group_ids` - A list of security groups IDs of the Kafka cluster.
 * `host_group_ids` - A list of IDs of the host groups hosting VMs of the cluster.
 * `maintenance_window` - Maintenance window settings of the Kafka cluster.
 The structure is documented below.
-* `disk_size_autoscaling` - Disk autoscaling settings of the Kafka cluster.
-The structure is documented below.

 The `config` block supports: